Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Computational study

 \section{Computational study}

 All experiments are performed on a Windows~10 workstation equipped with an Intel processor (4 physical cores, 8 threads) and 15.6~GB of RAM, using Python~3 within a Jupyter Notebook environment.
 Exact optimization experiments are conducted using Gurobi Optimizer~11.0.1.
 The CQM formulation is implemented using D-Wave’s Ocean SDK, which provides the Python interface for modeling and executing hybrid quantum–classical optimization workflows.
 In particular, the libraries \texttt{dimod}~0.12.18 and \texttt{dwave-system}~1.28.0 are used to define the CQM model and submit quantum queries to the D-Wave platform.
 These queries are executed on the \texttt{Advantage2\_system1.4} quantum processing unit (4596 qubits, Zephyr topology).
-Unless otherwise specified, solver parameters are kept at their default values to ensure consistency and reproducibility across experiments.
-Further details regarding the solver and its applications can be found in \cite{benson2023cqm, osaba2024solving, osaba2025d}.
+Unless otherwise specified, solver parameters are kept at their default values to ensure consistency and reproducibility across experiments. {In particular, the \texttt{LeapHybridCQMSampler} solver provided by D-Wave is used to solve the CQM model, with a time limit of 10 seconds per run specified through the \texttt{time\_limit} parameter, while all other solver parameters are left at their default settings.} Further details regarding the solver and its applications can be found in \cite{benson2023cqm, osaba2024solving, osaba2025d}.

 All computational experiments are conducted on benchmark instances derived from the \texttt{berlin52.tsp} dataset from the TSPLIB benchmark library \cite{reinelt1991tsplib}, one of the most widely used collections of standard instances for evaluating algorithms for the TSP.
 TSPLIB provides well-established benchmarks with known optimal solutions, enabling rigorous and reproducible evaluation of optimization approaches.
 The use of these standardized instances facilitates meaningful comparisons with previously published results in the TSP literature.